andfk/koa-ses/README.md

 ## Callback
-**It must return a Promise**.
 This is called when the middleware handles a notification with the following params.

 * **messageId**: id of the SES email on AWS.
 * **serviceStatus**: SES Status of the email. `['Delivery', 'Bounce', 'Complaint']`